Estimation of Optimal Dynamic Treatment Assignment Rules under Policy Constraints: Introduction

 \section{Introduction}

 Many policies involve dynamics in their treatment assignments.
-Some policies assign a series of treatments to each individual across multiple stages, e.g., job training programs that consist of multiple stages (e.g., \citet{Lechner_2009,Rodriguez_et_al_2018}).
-Some policies are characterized by when to start or stop consecutive treatment assignment, e.g., unemployment insurance programs with reduced benefit level after unemployment duration exceeds a certain length (e.g., \citet{Meyer_1995,Kolsrud_et_al_2018}).
-Examples of dynamic treatment assignment also include sequential medical interventions, educational interventions, and online advertisements, among others.
+Some policies assign a series of treatments to each individual across multiple stages, such as job training programs consisting of multiple stages \citep[e.g.,][]{Lechner_2009,Rodriguez_et_al_2018}.
+Some policies are characterized by when to start/stop consecutive treatment assignment, such as unemployment insurance programs that reduce benefit level after a certain duration \citep[e.g.,][]{Meyer_1995,Kolsrud_et_al_2018}.
+Examples of dynamic treatment assignments also include sequential medical interventions, educational programs, and marketing strategies.

-For a dynamic treatment policy, the effect of treatment at each stage is usually heterogenous with respect to the past treatments, past outcomes, and individual characteristics.
-Thus, when implementing a dynamic treatment policy, a policy-maker wants to know how to assign a series of treatments across multiple stages to maximize social welfare.
-The decision of treatment assignment to an individual at each stage should depend upon his/her accumulated information at the corresponding stage.
-In the context of the sequential job training program, the policy-maker's interest is in which training regimen to assign to each individual at each stage depending on his/her history of prior training participation, associated labor outcomes, and other observed characteristics.
-In the context of the unemployment insurance policy, an important question is when and whom to reduce the insurance level given a recipient's characteristics and past effort towards job search.
+When implementing a dynamic policy, policymakers aim to optimize treatment assignments across multiple stages to maximize its social impact.
+The effects of treatment at each stage are usually heterogeneous with respect to past treatments, intermediate outcomes, and individual characteristics.
+Hence, to maximize its social impact, treatment assignment to each individual at each stage should depend on the individual's accumulated information up to the corresponding stage.\footnote{ For example, in the context of a sequential job training program, the interest is in which training regimen to be assigned to each individual at each stage depending on their history of prior training participation, associated labor outcomes, and other observed characteristics.
+An important question in the unemployment insurance policy context is when and to whom to reduce the insurance level, given a recipient's characteristics and past effort toward a job search. }